BlockSigner/business-guide/source/account/visualsignature.rst

     :class: with-shadow

-Not sure how to create your personal visual signature?
-Have a look at our `Help Center`_.
+Not sure how to create your visual signature?
+Learn more in our `Help Center`_.

    .. _Help Center: https://help.skribble.com/-en-creating-visual-signature